 Suddenly they took the pain more seriously and admitted me for overnight observation.
-I was preoccupied with worried about the separation from my nursing toddler and my two older children.
+I was preoccupied with worry about the separation from my nursing toddler and my two older children.
 A friend of ours, an internist, came by and told me I was a “pregnant blooming rose.”
 I didn’t feel like one.
 The doctors were taking every precaution to protect the new pregnancy.
 I was examined by several doctors.
 Each one wanted to know exactly how much pain I was in.
 I tried to explain that most of the time it was tolerable, like walking around with a headache, except in my belly.
 No one recommended an ultrasound.

 Dr. Hasan came out to talk to my husband during the surgery the next day.
 He said I was so packed with old blood that he had to “unload” the contents of my abdominal cavity and pick apart clots that were strangling my intestines and compressing my organs.
 He explained that he’d sent several masses to the lab for tests and prepared my husband for a possible diagnosis of cancer.
 The surgery dragged on most of the day.
 By the time I was wheeled to recovery the doctor had determined that I’d suffered an ovarian pregnancy that had burst some time ago.
 The blood had limited the function of my pancreas and several other organs and I already had a serious infection.
 He wasn’t going to rule out cancer until all possible lab tests were in by the next day.
 (The pregnancy had remained viable for a week after my night of pain meant, even while I hemorrhaged, the embryo was still alive.)
 My husband wisely kept these details and his fears from my parents, only giving them the good news when the lab tests came back clear.

 Amazingly I was pregnant only three months after my surgery.
 Science tells us the cells of babies we’ve carried even for a short time, will be with their mothers into old age, and I thought of the child I lost.
 That baby taught me so much about healing and hope and giving voice to my pain.